SensLI: Sensitivity-Based Layer Insertion for Neural Networks: Introduction

-Increasing or decreasing the depth or width of a neural network during training is not a new idea.
-It dates back to methods such as Cascade Correlation proposed in \cite{FahlmannLebiere:1989:1} and the RCE network proposed in \cite{Hudak:1991:1}.
+Modifying the architecture of a neural network during training is not a new idea.
+It dates back to methods such as cascade correlation proposed in \citet{FahlmannLebiere:1989:1} and the RCE network proposed in \citet{Hudak:1991:1}.
 There are two main ways to expand a given network: by inserting layers, or by widening existing layers.

+Methods in the literature differ with respect to how, where and when they insert new neurons into the architecture.
+Additionally, they vary with regard to their computational cost and which architectures they can be applied to.
+Layer widening is more thoroughly explored in the literature compared to layer insertion.
+We provide a tabular overview of relevant literature in \cref{tab:comparison}.

-Existing methods differ with respect to how, where and when they insert new neurons into the architecture.
-Net2Net proposed in \cite{ChenGoodfellowShlens:2015:1} and NetMorph proposed in \cite{WeiWangRuiChen:2016:1} handle the question of how to initialize new neurons effectively after layer insertion.
-Gradmax proposed in \cite{EvciVanMerrienboerUnterthinerVladymyrovPedregosa:2022:1} concentrates on initialization strategies for layer widening using singular value decomposition, prioritizing training dynamics over immediate decrease in the objective function.
-AutoGrow proposed in \cite{WenYanChenLi:2020:1} focuses on automatization instead of acceleration of training and compares different empirical initialization and trigger strategies.
-The Firefly architecture descent from \cite{WuLiuStoneLiu:2020:1} and Splitting Steepest Descent from \cite{WuWangLiu:2019:1} propose methods which jointly optimize network parameters and architecture in an alternating fashion.
-NeST proposed in \cite{DaiYinJha:2019:1} suggests a method for layer widening with gradient-based growth of neurons and magnitude-based pruning.
-MorphNet proposed in \cite{GordonEbanNachumChenWuYangChoi:2018:1} shrinks and grows the network during training subject to resource constraints.
-Finally, the strategies proposed in \cite{MaileRachelsonLugaWilson:2022:1} utilize orthogonal weight initialization and triggers.
+Net2Net proposed in \citet{ChenGoodfellowShlens:2015:1} and NetMorph proposed in \citet{WeiWangRuiChen:2016:1} handle the question of how to initialize new neurons effectively after layer insertion.
+Gradmax proposed in \citet{EvciVanMerrienboerUnterthinerVladymyrovPedregosa:2022:1} concentrates on initialization strategies for layer widening using singular value decomposition, prioritizing training dynamics over immediate decrease in the objective function.
+AutoGrow proposed in \citet{WenYanChenLi:2020:1} focuses on automatization instead of acceleration of training and compares different empirical initialization and trigger strategies.
+The Firefly architecture descent from \citet{WuLiuStoneLiu:2020:1} and splitting steepest descent from \citet{WuWangLiu:2019:1} propose methods that jointly optimize network parameters and architecture in an alternating fashion.
+NeST proposed in \citet{DaiYinJha:2019:1} suggests a method for layer widening with gradient-based growth of neurons and magnitude-based pruning.
+MorphNet proposed in \citet{GordonEbanNachumChenWuYangChoi:2018:1} shrinks and grows the network during training, subject to resource constraints.
+Finally, the strategies proposed in \citet{MaileRachelsonLugaWilson:2022:1} make use of orthogonal weight initialization and triggers.